 2017

-The GIA iD100® gem testing device has been developed to distinguish natural from laboratory-grown diamonds.
+The GIA iD100® gem testing device is developed to distinguish natural from laboratory-grown diamonds.

 2018